johanhenriksson/d2prox/README.md

 The basic idea is as follows:

+* Configure the system to resolve ``_realm_.battle.net`` to the proxy ip
 * Client connects to our battle.net proxy
 * Once the player authenticates, battle.net sends the realm server ip to the client (``SID_REALMLOGONEX``).
-This packet is intercepted by the proxy, which replaces the ip with ``127.0.0.1``.
+This packet is intercepted by the proxy, and replaced with ``127.0.0.1``.
 The original realm server ip is stored in a map which correlates clients (using the MCP tokens) to realm server ips.
 * Client connects to the realm server proxy
 * Client sends ``MCP_STARTUP`` containing its MCP token.
 The MCP token is used to retrieve the original realm server ip, and a connection is opened to it.
 From now on, all traffic is forwarded to the real realm server.
 * Client creates or joins a game. ``MCP_JOINGAME`` is intercepted, and the game server ip is also replaced with ``127.0.0.1``, and a token is used to map the client to this original ip.